Now Reading: Space Station Reaches Full Crew After Over a Month

 svg

-The arrival of four new astronauts as part of the Crew 12 mission—Jessica Meir and Jack Hathaway of NASA, Sophie Adenot of the European Space Agency, and Andrey Fedyaev of Roscosmos—brought the total number of crew on board the space station to seven, giving the US space agency a full complement in orbit.
+The recent arrival includes four astronauts as part of the Crew 12 mission.
+Jessica Meir and Jack Hathaway from NASA, Sophie Adenot from the European Space Agency, and Andrey Fedyaev from Roscosmos now make up the station’s crew.
+Their arrival increases the total number of astronauts on board to seven, which is considered a full crew for the station.

-The number of astronauts living on board the station fluctuates over time, depending on crew rotations and private astronauts making shorter stays, but since Crew Dragon began flying regularly at the end of 2020 NASA has sought to keep at least four “USOS” astronauts on board at all time.
-This stands for “US Orbital Segment,” and means astronauts from the United States, Canada, Europe, and Japan who are trained to operate the areas of the station maintained by NASA and its partner astronauts.
+This replenishment is significant because the number of astronauts on the station can fluctuate depending on crew rotations and private missions.
+Since Crew Dragon started regular flights at the end of 2020, NASA has aimed to keep at least four U.S. Orbital Segment (USOS) astronauts aboard.
+This segment includes astronauts from the U.S., Canada, Europe, and Japan, all trained to operate the station’s systems maintained by NASA and its partners.

 0 People voted this article.
 0 Upvotes - 0 Downvotes.